AndrewGuerrero/ng-caryll/content/effective_cpp.md

 EvilBadGuy ebg2(loseHealthSlowly);
 ```

-> Since the implementations are outside of the `class`, this means that the implementations have no
+> Since the implementations are outside of the `class`, they have no special access to the internals of the object
-> special access to the internals of the object they are made for.
-Unfortunately, the only ways for
+> they are for.
+Unfortunately, the only ways for these implementations to gain access involve weakening the
-> these implementations to gain access involve weakening the encapsulation of the object.
+> encapsulation of the object.

-#### The strategy pattern via `tr1::function`
+#### The *strategy* pattern via `tr1::function`

-`tr1::function` adds further flexibility to the Strategy pattern by replacing the function-pointer
+`tr1::function` adds further flexibility to the *strategy* pattern by replacing the function pointer
 with a function object.
 The function object can hold any callable object with compatible signature.
-This allows the client to do some very powerful things.
+This allows the client to do some powerful things.

 ``` cpp
 class GameCharacter {